MediaMoots/Tag.Product-Tool/README.md

 # Tag.Product Tool
-The final peice of the puzzle for standalone armor, item sorting, and more.
+The final piece of the puzzle for standalone armor, item sorting, and more.

 ## Usage
 ### Setup